graemer957/lod/README.md

 - [ ] Observability, eg crash reporting and maybe anonymous usage information
 - [ ] Add tooltips or colour to the menu item(s) (this depends on enhancing [system_status_bar_macos](https://github.com/amachang/system_status_bar_macos)
 and so far the author has not merged any of my other PRs
-- [ ] Triggers based on hotkeys or hardware events (insertion of mouse triggers desktop mode)
+- [ ] Triggers based on hot keys or hardware events (insertion of mouse triggers desktop mode)
 - [ ] Automatically `caffinate` depending on power state